KPrice725/the_c_programming_language/README.md

 Exercise 3-2: Write a function escape(s, t) that converts characters like newline and tab into visible escape sequences like \n and \t as it copies the string t to s.
 Use a switch.
 Write a function for the other direction as well, converting escape sequences into the real characters.

 Exercise 3-3.
 Write a function expand (s 1, s2) that expands shorthand notations like a - z in the string s1 into the equivalent complete list abc ... xyz in s2.
 Allow for letters of either case and digits, and be prepared to handle cases like a-b-c and a-z0-9 and -a-z.
 Arrange that a leading or trailing - is taken literally.

+Exercise 3-4: In a two's complement number representation, our version of itoa does not handle the largest negative number, that is, the value of n equal to -(2^(wordsize-1)).
+Explain why not.
+Modify it to print that value correctly, regardless of the machine on which it runs.